 Access Unit: Smallest individually accessible portion of data within a Bitstream to which unique timing information can be attributed.

-Bitstream: A sequence of bits that forms the representation of any coded pictures and associated data.
-This sequence of bits is formed by one or more coded video sequences (CVSs) where the CVS share identical metadata.
+Bitstream: A sequence of bits that forms the representation of any coded pictures and their associated data.
+This sequence of bits is formed by one or more coded video sequences (CVSs).

-Coded Video Sequence: A sequence of bits that consists of a series of coded frames and any associated metadata (required for decoder and rendering initialization) and conforms to a specific video encoding format and aligns with a certain Operation Point, as defined in this document.
-Such coded video sequence (CVS) has no decoding dependency on any other prior CVS and consists, in decoding order, of information specifying the characteristics or format of the encoded video data, a single intra random access coded frame followed by zero or more dependent, on the intra random access coded frame, coded frames, and a series of associated coded metadata.
+Coded Video Sequence: A sequence of access units that consists of a series of coded frames and any associated metadata (required for decoder and rendering initialization and operations) and conforms to a specific video encoding format and aligns with a certain Operation Point, as defined in this document The first access unit of a CVS is a random access point.

 Chroma: a sample array or single sample representing one of the two colour difference signals related to the primary colours, represented by the symbols Cb and Cr.

+Coded Video Layer: A sequence of coded pictures within a Coded Video Sequence that can be identified by an unique identifier within the CVS, referred to as layer ID, and that represents one or more video signal components.

 Hero Eye: The default eye in a stereo (stereoscopic) video pair, often determined by tags set by the cameras used to capture the video.

 Luma: a sample array or single sample representing the monochrome signal related to the primary colours (denoted with the symbol Y),